Skip to content

 storage/app/rconfig/tempdir/rconfig_import_2025-01-25_14-30-45.json

-Re-run the connection test and confirm the host, port (17774), and credentials:
+If the connection test or load command cannot reach SWIS, re-run the test and confirm the host, port (17774), and credentials:

 Terminal window